 Step 6: Order fulfillment will require coordination with the distribution center or the retail location to get the products to your customers in good order and on time.

 Step 7: Returns management, also known as the reverse supply chain, is a big part of the product flow within the supply chain circle.
-It involves picking up online orders from 3PL locations or from consumers’ IP addresses and accepting their returns at the retail locations.
+It involves picking up online orders from 3PL locations or from consumers’ IP addresses and accepting their returns to the retail locations.

 Once these items are put back into your inventory, they must be ready to get to a different customer while the product run is still live.